Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 10 Oktober 2024 20.31.06 UTC
+- WIB: Kamis, 10 Oktober 2024 21.25.00 UTC
-- WITA: Kamis, 10 Oktober 2024 21.31.06 UTC
+- WITA: Kamis, 10 Oktober 2024 22.25.00 UTC
-- WIT: Kamis, 10 Oktober 2024 22.31.06 UTC
+- WIT: Kamis, 10 Oktober 2024 23.25.00 UTC

 Kutipan Inspiratif:
-"Sound become music, movement becomes dance, smile becomes laughter & life becomes celebration.
-When old friend keep in touch.
-Happy friends day!!!"
+"Not all of us can do great things.
+But we can do small things with great love."

-Kategori: friendship
+Kategori: inspirational